Continuous glucose monitors (CGMs)

 Adhesive over-patches will be supplied with all of the Dexcom devices.
 Adhesive patches are not needed for the Freestyle Libre devices.

-You should be able to pick up three months’ supply of CGMs from your pharmacy.
+From the 1 October, you should be able to pick up three months’ supply of CGMs from your pharmacy.
+But it may be a good idea to call ahead and check if they have stock.

 How many CGMs can I get?